jotpowers/College-Grads/solo.md

 For Etrade, they wouldn't allow me to rollover from an IRA to the 401k.
 I had to do a qualified distribution from the source (in my case it was [T. Rowe Price](https://www.troweprice.com/personal-investing/home.html)) to Etrade.
 This was sort of a pain because I had to fill out the forms, and then get a [Medallion Signature Guarantee](https://en.wikipedia.org/wiki/Medallion_signature_guarantee), which is more complicated.

 Honestly, Etrade is kind of a pain for this.
 They want you to initiate all rollovers from the other company.
 So, my *"Ah-ha"* moment was recognizing I should just rollover IRA to IRA at an account at Etrade.
 Then the process of rolling it over from IRA to 401k is all at Etrade and I can have the conversation with them that goes "Well, why don't you just talk to yourself to get it done?"
+Then I discovered that that rollover was equally annoying.
+So, no shortcuts.

 :::important
 If you haven't done the MSG before, you have to take the form and the account statements for the source and the destination.
 Make sure you bring **all** of the pages of the account statements.
 I hadn't printed out the 5 of 6 and 6 of 6 pages that were the privacy policy and "This page intentionally left blank" and they needed them.